Data Analytics for CPG Strategy

 Sales data can tell CPG executives what are the best-selling products in a store or chain, but it can’t give insights as to why.
 Combining foot traffic data and socio-demographic datasets builds a more comprehensive picture of store-level customer preferences, which allows store managers to modify their assortment and planograms to best suit the needs of the customer.
 Category managers armed with location analytics insights can work with store managers to optimize distribution, layout, and sell-in ratios.

-For example, beverage category managers can learn in which retail locations they can find bubbly drinkers or beer and wine lovers based on visitors’ psychographic data.
+For example, beverage category managers can learn in which retail locations they are most likely to find bubbly drinkers or beer and wine lovers, based on a psychographic analysis of stores' trade areas.

 When planning a new product launch or sampling project, category managers can minimize their risks by using location data to see whether the new product will match local tastes.
 Harnessing location-based demographic and psychographic data can also help build a pitch to retail partners as to why store managers and retail buyers should stock the new product.